 For beacons which can be remotely activated, there shall be an indicator on both the remote activation device and the beacon.

-The beacon shall track time since activation to an accuracy of 10 minutes and provide this in appropriate transmitted messages to a resolution of the nearest one hour as required by section 3.3.
+The beacon (except ELT(DT)s) shall track time since activation to an accuracy of 10 minutes and provide this in appropriate transmitted messages to a resolution of the nearest one hour as required by section 3.3.